 It won’t happen overnight, but it will happen (I can’t believe I’m quoting a Pantene Ad).

-- Clare is The Healthy Eating Hub’s Clinic and Dietetics Manager.
+- Clare is The Healthy Eating Hub’s Lead Dietitian.

 - Accredited Practicing Dietitian (APD) with the Dietitians Association of Australia (DAA).

 - Bachelor of Human Nutrition from the University of Canberra.

 - Master of Nutrition and Dietetics from University of Canberra.